Jenelle Evans Takes Aim At MTV? ‘Everything Is Always Manipulated’

 Jenelle Evans may be the latest Teen Mom 2 star to take aim at MTV for their allegedly unfair edits of her family situation with son Jace.

-According to a new report, the longtime reality star and mother of three seemed to target the network on Twitter earlier this week after a fan suggested that David Eason was beginning to act differently and said that her eight-year-old appeared to be aware of the supposed change.
+According to a new report, the longtime reality star and mother of three seemed to target the network on Twitter earlier this week after a fan suggested that David Eason was beginning to act differently and said that her 8-year-old appeared to be aware of the supposed change.

 “Not true, you will see,” Jenelle Evans responded.
 “Everything is always manipulated.”